clojure-finance/clojure-backtesting-website/content/md/posts/2021-01-27-get-started.md

 If you update the evaluation report every day (as `update-eval-report` is called for 10 times in the loop), you'll obtain a evluation report with daily records.

-Detailed explanation of the evaluation metrics could be found [here]().
+Detailed explanation of the evaluation metrics could be found in the *"Portfolio"* section.

 However, note that if you are traversing a large amount of dates, it would be better **not** to update the evaluation metrics every day as it would require a large amount of memory and computation time.